Prostate Cancer: Mental Breakdown

 Friends were concerned to get texts and emails from me and one couple came up from the midlands to see if they could help and were in touch with my cousin.
 They were shocked to find that I was in a bad way.
 A friend who lived a long way away from me called the police because he was concerned that I was on my own.
 I ended up being taken to A & E at the Royal Lancaster Infirmary by ambulance to be checked out.
 This was the hospital where I had received my cancer diagnosis.
 I lay sleepless on a trolley under bright lights all night.
 I remember a nurse sneering at me for wasting their time.
 I remember being visited at 4am by two mental health workers with a clipboard who started going through a questionnaire of irrelevant questions until I told them to fuck off.
 I remember the following morning being in a room and being questioned by another mental health worker.
 I remember telling him that I had just shat myself while standing at a urinal.
 I was offered no immediate help, other than a referral to community mental health services weeks in the future.
 No connection was made with my prostate cancer diagnosis and no information was provided about support groups, counselling, Macmillan, or anything else that might have helped me come to terms with having cancer.
 I was discharged and told to ring for a taxi to take me home.
 I had just enough money with me to pay for the taxi, and hopefully the covid screen meant that he couldn’t smell me.
 I can't remember everything that happened at that time, but I had other visits from the police now that they were aware that someone was living in the building, from someone from the GP practice, and from the fire brigade (who fitted smoke detectors despite there being a working fire alarm system in the building).
 But no help of any kind for my mental health.
 I was still waiting for a letter telling me when I would be meeting an oncologist to learn of my fate.

 My cousin and his wife from Shetland came to my rescue and helped me to get back to my house in Orkney, which was an unfinished building project.
 The community psychiatric nurse came to see me and did her best by arranging for me to have some practical help, but my mental condition remained poor and was made worse by starting testosterone-blocking treatment for prostate cancer.
 Initially this was a course of tablets to suppress the surge in testosterone that was likely to happen when given my first injection, then an injection of Triptorelin at the GP surgery.
-I was not offered any psychiatric help, any information about how it is possible to live with prostate cancer, and I was not warned of the likely side effects of the treatment.
+I was not offered any psychiatric help, any information about how it is possible to live with prostate cancer, and I was not warned of the likely side effects of the treatment, which include depression.
 The GP simply wrote a prescription for an antidepressant, which I was reluctant to take.

 My cousin and his wife and son came to my rescue again and took me to their house in Shetland to look after me.
 This was the start of the Shetland winter.
 They took me to see their GP but there was a locum on duty who seemed nonplussed and didn’t offer any help.
 They fed me well and I was eating and sleeping normally.